syedriko/vector/website/content/en/highlights/2021-10-05-0-17-upgrade-guide.md

 Users that have previously set `batch.max_bytes` may now safely remove the value.
 If it is left the setting will have no effect.

+### Field name change for aggregated summaries in `metric_to_log` transform {#agg_summary_metric_to_log}

+We've updated the rendered fields for "aggregated summaries" when emitted by the `metric_to_log` transform to better align with the actual data itself.
+Instead of `upper_limit`, the field which holds the quantile is now called `q`, which is a common shorthand for "quantile".

+`upper_limit` is a holdover from the initial implementation of metrics support in Vector and applies to aggregated histograms, but not to aggregated summaries.